medewitt/bio720/main.typ

 = Understanding purifying selection

+#block(
+  fill: aqua,
+  inset: 5pt,
+  radius: 4pt
+)[
+  We observe lower rates of genetic diversity, espectially at those sites that control function.
+Figure 4 shows that we see evidence of purifying (background) selection in the human genome and that this purifying selection occurs at higher rates at sites of functional importance (as selection operates on phenotype and thus function rather than genotype).
+  ]

 The purpose of figure 4 from _An integreated map of genetic variation from 1,092 human genomes_ @the1000genomesprojectconsortiumIntegratedMapGenetic2021 is to illustrate the role of purifying selecting within and between populations.
 Critically, this first requires a discussion of purifying selection.